 Please see student comments “professional and amazing” under LAW Update.

-Students who expect to complete their non-credit LAW experience at the end of the Fall semester, should submit their materials by the middle of November to email@example.com.
+Students who expect to complete their non-credit LAW experience at the end of the Fall semester, should submit their materials by, Friday, November 17, 2017 to Dr. Bryan Oakley at firstname.lastname@example.org.
 These materials should include the Agency Form for Student Evaluation and the Student Documentation Form.